randymesso/IOS-Portfolio/README.md

 <img align="left" width="400" height="400" src="https://github.com/user-attachments/assets/ed669965-9993-4be2-9898-b935a7f4c21f">

 <p align="left">
 Welcome to my GitHub profile!
 My name is Randy.
-I graduated from The University of Houston with a computer science degree.
+I graduated from The University of Houston with a degree in computer science and a minor in mathematics.
 I fell in love with coding during my senior year of high school where I would learn how to create games.
-I then went on to receive my degree in computer science.
+I then went on to study computer science in college.
 In my junior year, I interned in Software Quality Assurance Engineering, where I continued on full-time.
 As I worked, I began to love the iOS development industry.
 I went through courses and built projects that were interesting to me to build upon my knowledge of Swift.
+I even started working with companies to that didn't have a presence in the app store to help drive their business forward!
 This portfolio is a collection of some projects I have built during this time.
+As it goes on, you can see the building confidence that I accumulated with being an iOS developer!

 </p>